SuryaKarmakar/ReactNative-Image/README.md

 />
 ```

-## GIF and WebP support on Android​ :
+## GIF and WebP support on Android :

 When building your own native code, GIF and WebP are not supported by default on Android.